 Learn how to implement the DS28E40 Deep Cover 1-Wire Authenticator in a system to provide authentication for endpoints such as optical cameras, headlamps, EV Batteries, occupancy sensors, steering wheels, and a myriad of other automotive applications.

 Keep Your System Up and Running With a Single Supercapacitor

 This design solution presents a novel solution for backing up system power in both battery and line-powered systems.
 The elegant architecture runs from a single supercapacitor, provides a tightly regulated 5V output at up to 3A, and features 94% efficiency.

 Keep the Lights On When Someone is Home

 Find out how to keep the power on when the lights go out with a little help from Maxim.

 Choose a high CMTI gate driver that cuts your SiC switch dead-time

-As GaN and SiC FETs begin to replace MOSFET and IGBT technologies in power switching applications, this paper discusses the key considerations when selecting an isolated gate driver.
-Maxim explains the importance of CMTI and propagation delay skew and presents an isolated gate driver IC ideal for use with these new power transistors.
+As GaN and SiC FETs begin to replace MOSFET and IGBT technologies in power switching applications, this Maxim paper discusses the key considerations when selecting an isolated gate driver.
+The paper explains the importance of CMTI and propagation delay skew and presents an isolated gate driver IC ideal for use with these new power transistors.